wp-plugins/gravity-forms-icontact/readme.txt

 Integrate your Gravity Forms forms so that when users submit a form entry, the entries get added to iContact.
 Link any field type with iContact, including custom fields.

+The plugin uses the iContact API for tight integration.

 ####Learn about email marketing with <a href="http://www.icontact.com/a.pl/483190" rel="nofollow">iContact</a>:

 __MessageBuilder&trade;__<br />